Windows API: History

-The Windows version was still only one working line of code but it required many, many more lines of overhead.
 Charles Petzold, who wrote several books about programming for the Windows API, said: "The original hello world program in the Windows 1.0 SDK was a bit of a scandal.
 HELLO.C was about 150 lines long, and the HELLO.RC resource script had another 20 or so more lines. (...)
 Veteran programmers often curled up in horror or laughter when encountering the Windows hello-world program."
+Petzold explains that while it was the first Windows sample programs developers were introduced to, it was quite "fancy" and more complex than needed.
+Tired of people ridiculing the length of the sample, he eventually reduced it to a simple MessageBox call.

 Over the years, various changes and additions were made to Windows systems, and the Windows API changed and grew to reflect this.
 The Windows API for Windows 1.0 supported fewer than 450 function calls, whereas modern versions of the Windows API support thousands.
 However, in general, the interface remained fairly consistent, and an old Windows 1.0 application will still look familiar to a programmer who is used to the modern Windows API.

 Microsoft has made an effort to maintain backward compatibility.
 To achieve this, when developing new versions of Windows, Microsoft sometimes implemented workarounds to allow compatibility with third-party software that used the prior version in an undocumented or even inadvisable way.
 Raymond Chen, a Microsoft developer who works on the Windows API, has said: "I could probably write for months solely about bad things apps do and what we had to do to get them to work again (often in spite of themselves).
 Which is why I get particularly furious when people accuse Microsoft of maliciously breaking applications during OS upgrades.
 If any application failed to run on Windows 95, I took it as a personal failure."